wildcatdb/wildcat/readme.md

 24. **BlockManagerLRUAccesWeight** Weight for LRU access eviction.
 Balances how much to prioritize access frequency vs. age when deciding what to evict.

 ### Simple Key-Value Operations
 The easiest way to interact with Wildcat is through the Update method, which handles transactions automatically.
+This means it runs begin, commit, and rollback for you, allowing you to focus on the operations themselves.
 ```go
 // Write a value
 err := db.Update(func(txn *wildcat.Txn) error {